Monarch butterfly conservation in California: Santa Barbara County

 Santa Barbara County contains 132 overwintering roosts.
 These can be found on state or federal land, and public and private property.

 Roosts in the city of Carpinteria are near Carpinteria Creek, Recon Creek, the Carpinteria business Park, and the Carpinteria oil and gas plant buffer zone.
 "Also known as Chevron Park".
 These roosts contain tens of thousands to thousands of monarchs on a consistent basis.
 Carpinteria restricts the removal of trees and requires that development be restricted near the trees.

 The city of Goleta butterfly counts in recent years have identified tens of thousands of monarchs roosting there.
 A fire in the past destroyed one of the sites.
 The overwintering sites in the city of Goleta are protected by relatively rigorous regulations.

 Status

-California's monarch population has declined sharply from 4.5 million in the 1980s.
+California's monarch population declined sharply from 4.5 million in the 1980s.
 The population initially dropped to nearly 200,000 and had an even greater decrease during 2018.
 That year, the population fell to nearly 30,000.
-By November 2020, the population had dropped to fewer than 2,000, representing a 99% collapse in three decades.
+By November 2020, the population dropped to fewer than 2,000, representing a 99% collapse in three decades.

 The Xerces Society for Invertebrate Conservation has issued a brochure identifying priority action zones in California for recovering western monarchs.
 The brochure identifies measures for restoring monarch populations in each of five zones within the state.